Meet8844/netflix_sql_project/README.md

 **Objective:** Categorize content as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
 Count the number of items in each category.

+## Findings and Conclusion

+- **Content Overview: The dataset encompasses a wide array of movies and TV shows, reflecting diversity in both ratings and genres.
+- **Rating Distribution Analysis: Identifying the most frequent ratings offers valuable insights into the intended audience demographics.
+- **Regional Distribution Patterns: Analysis of leading content-producing countries, with a focus on India, reveals trends in regional content output.
+- **Thematic Classification: Leveraging keyword-based categorization enables a deeper understanding of the thematic composition of Netflix's content library.

+This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.